 This is a six-module curriculum designed to enhance knowledge and skills essential for the administrative, supportive, and educational functions of an effective adult services manager.
-Each two-day module provides participants with the opportunity to examine current professional concepts, practice their application, and share ideas and experiences among peers.
+Each twoday module provides participants with the opportunity to examine current professional concepts, practice their application, and share ideas and experiences among peers.
 Training methods include lecturettes, assessment tools, videos, case studies, skills practice, and large and small group discussions.
 Participants are given reference materials and tools to apply in their work.

-Module I: "The Supervisor's Role in Supporting Excellent Adult Services Social Work Practice" focuses on developing and demonstrating effective leadership in adult services to support excellent family-centered social work practice in county DSSs.
+Module I: "The Supervisor's Role in Supporting Excellent Adult Services Social Work Practice" focuses on developing and demonstrating effective leadership in adult services to support excellent familycentered social work practice in county DSSs.
 Participants will assess critical success factors, leadership characteristics, and communication styles that support their mission.
-Participants will perform a self-analysis to address their own strengths and limitations in these areas.
-Not offered in FY 2002-2003.
+Participants will perform a selfanalysis to address their own strengths and limitations in these areas.

 Module II: "The Supervisor's Role in Strategic Planning" focuses on the important role of planning and goal setting for adult services programs.
 Participants will identify how effective plans and goals aid in establishing a mission, budgeting appropriately, and responding to an ever-changing environment.
+Class work is done on an actual strategic plan which can be used back on the job.

 Module III: "The Supervisor's Role in Developing a Supportive Community Environment" focuses on identifying and practicing effective ways to develop and strengthen support for adult services within the DSS and the community.
 Project and resource management as well as customer service are examined as ways to increase productivity and collaboration.
+Working through a worksheet, the value of the adult services program is identified and strategies for marketing it effectively are achieved, allowing participants to return to work with a marketing concept in hand.
+Not offered in FY 2003-2004.

-Module IV: "The Supervisor's Role in Directing Daily Social Work Activities" focuses on developing a positive approach to supervision which includes coaching, performance management, effective leadership styles, and situational leadership.
-Additionally, this workshop addresses cultural sensitivity and managing conflict.
+Module IV: "The Supervisor's Role in Directing Daily Social Work Activities" focuses on developing a positive approach to supporting the team, which includes recruiting, hiring, roles and relationships, and conflict resolution.
+Additionally, this workshop addresses cultural sensitivity and competence.

-Module V: "The Supervisor's Role in Teaching and Motivation" focuses on supporting the recruitment and retention of staff, professional development and continuous self-improvement, creating an adult learning environment, motivating staff, and building teamwork.
-Not offered in FY 2002-2003.
+Module V: "The Supervisor's Role in Teaching and Motivation" focuses on supporting retention of staff through professional development and continuous self-improvement, creating an adult learning environment, and motivating staff.
+Participants will create a learning module to be used with their staff.

 Module VI: "The Supervisor's Role in Managing Program Performance" focuses on developing performance outcomes, linking program and client outcomes, and tracking, measuring, and reporting the results.
+Aspects of quality improvement and risk management are addressed.
+Not offered in FY 2003-2004.